Bahar0900/Deployement-of-Multitenant-Application-on-AWS/README.md

-# 🚀 Deployment Guide: Multi-Tenant Application on AWS with Flask and Citus
+# 🚀 Multi-Tenant Application on AWS with Flask and Citus

 A comprehensive step-by-step guide to deploy a scalable, distributed multi-tenant application using **Flask** and **Citus (PostgreSQL)** on **AWS** infrastructure.